Silenttttttt/ChatGPT-Cleaner-Extension/README.md

 ## Installation:

 1. Clone this repository.
-1. Open Chrome (or any Chromium-based browser) and go to the Extensions page (`chrome://extensions/`).
+1. Open Chrome (or any Chromium-based browser, like Brave) and go to the Extensions page (`chrome://extensions/`).
 1. Enable Developer Mode.
 1. Click on `Load unpacked` and select the directory of the cloned repository.
 1. The extension should now be added to your browser!